Telemetry Framework¶

 14 }

-In case where the scripting overhead of this approach is still too high, the
+In case the scripting overhead of the previous approach is still too high,

 individual writes (or events) can be tracked in a table and then